lthms/FreeSpec/README.md

 This repository can be divided into several parts:

-* `theories/Control` defines a Monad typeclasses hierarchy, and will eventually get its own repository
 * `theories/` defines the core formalism of FreeSpec, it is “the framework” per se
 * `examples/` implements a complete example which involves the most important